jnozzi/cocoadev.com/markdown/MultiProcessorWorkSharing.md

 An example of how you can use these code units is given at the end.

-General/DrewMcCormack
+DrewMcCormack

 ----

-See also General/AtomicSQ, General/ProducersAndConsumerModel, and General/ThreadWorker.
+See also AtomicSQ, ProducersAndConsumerModel, and ThreadWorker.

 ----